Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 1. **Import Directives**: Import directives provide the mechanism for reusing code across different modules.
 They enable a module to incorporate functionalities defined in other modules, fostering code reusability and modularity.

+1. **Include Directives**: Sometimes it is be useful to include code directly into the current namespace as with the definitions that correspond to declarations.
+We have added `include` for these purposes.
+Do note that, with `import`, all classes, functions, variables, etc from the imported module come under that modules namespace.
+This is great for avoiding collisions.

 1. **Functions**: Traditional functions, these represent the basic standard python `def` style function which can include input parameters and return a value.

 1. **Module Level Free-Style Code**:  "Free Style" code at the module level refers to executable code that is not encapsulated within a function or class.
 This code is executed when the module is imported or run as a script, making it ideal for initializing module-level variables or running setup tasks.